juniorsundarCasual/TGT/vault/volume-3.chapter-209.md

 "Who's this?"
 Marie inquired Markus.

 "This is my friend, Furion," Markus answered.
-"His father owns Dune Caravan Management."
+"His father owns Dune Caravan Management.
+He'll be with us over the Summer break."

 Marie's eyes burst out her sockets in shock, "THE Dune Caravan Management?
 You're joking!"